AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-tag-xdm.md

 * Treatment type

-After you create all the data elements required for your implementation, continue with [XDM object data element](#xdm-object-data-element).
+After you create all the data elements required by your organization for your implementation, continue with [XDM object data element](#xdm-object-data-element).

 ### XDM object data element

-Finally, you now want to map any of your specific data elements to the [schema you created](/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md) earlier.
+Finally, you now want to map any data element that you created to the [schema you created](/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md) earlier.
 To do this, define an XDM object data element that provides a representation of your XDM schema.

 To define an XDM object data element: